codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/persistence-a-few-design-hints.md

 Now you *really* have all the information you need; you should start working on the exercise.
 But if you get stuck, or if you really don't know how to get started, you can come back for a few more hints.

-**Don't read the following until you have run the test code, tried out some basic Redis commands, and written a few methods in `JedisIndex.java**`.
+**Don't read the following until you have run the test code, tried out some basic Redis commands, and written a few methods in `JedisIndex.java**`. {Run! | terminal}(cd code && javac JedisIndex.java JedisMaker.java WikiFetcher.java && java -cp lib/*:.
+JedisIndex && cd ../ )

+{Check It!|assessment}(test-3509169483)

 OK, if you are really stuck, here are some methods you might want to work on: